BillHertzing/ATAP.Utilities/README.md

 * The documentation site is made available to the public via GitHub pages.

-Further information on the overall contents of this repository can be found in the [detailed documentation for this repository](./SolutionDocumentation/ReadMe.html)
+Further information on the overall contents of this repository can be found in the [detailed documentation for this repository](./SolutionDocumentation/ReadMe.html).
+That includes more details on all of the following, and how it all relates together

 Other detailed documentation you might be interested are